 The health records of the subjects have 14 years of follow up and the biobank now contains over 27,000 cases of cancer, and all the other diseases such a large and aging cohort would be expected to develop over such a long period of time.

 With annual sampling from healthy individuals, the biobank allows unique experiments to be performed.
 The collection is ideal for studies that:

 - Measure dynamic change from healthy to disease onset

 - Address biomarker changes over time within healthy individuals

-Abcodia provides access to these samples to both commercial and academic groups to support biomarker validation and biomarker discovery projects in the area of early detection and screening of cancer (for all other applications, please contact the team at UCL (click here).
-We have a flexible access policy, with no absolute requirement to publish data or share ownership of the intellectual property developed from use of the samples.
+Abcodia provides access to these samples for commercial groups to support biomarker validation and discovery projects in the area of early detection and screening of cancer (for all other applications, please contact the team at UCL (click here).
+Under its collaborative biobank license with UCL, Abcodia has first option to license any IP generated in the area of early detection of ovarian cancer developed via academic use of the samples.

 To enquire about sample access, please contact the Biobank team UK.